kmlawson/fork-the-academy/talk/workshop.md

 ## Overview:

 1. Setting up a GitHub/git repository
+    * On GitHub.com
+    * Within the GitHub client

 2. Using the GitHub client software for the most common workflow
     * Create a file